capn-21/blenderPlugin/README.md

 - Added ability to embed image texture files into the FBX binary file.
 - Now recalculates normals upon export for all selected objects

+v1.4.1:
+- Automatically selects and deletes loose edges upon export.
+This is to prevent the wireframe bug from occurring in threejs.

 When updating version make sure to edit addon_constructor.py line 22, kaedimexpoorter.py line 4 and addon_updater.py line 25